 *Component prices fluctuate daily.
 Click here to check current pricing.

-**Price includes the parts that make up the tower only.
-You’ll need an operating system and Windows 10 costs ~$100 for an activation key.
-However, you can still install Windows 10 for free and it will work indefinitely without activating it with no problems—there will just be a watermark at the bottom left of your desktop asking you to activate it.
+**You’ll need an operating system.
+Windows costs ~$100.
+However, you can still install Windows for free and it will work indefinitely without activating it—there will just be a watermark at the bottom left of your desktop asking you to activate it.

 Mid-Range $700 VR Gaming PC Build

 For a couple hundred more than the $500 build listed above, you can land this mid-range $700 gaming PC.
-This build has an upgraded graphics card and twice the memory.
+This build has an upgraded CPU, CPU and graphics card, and twice the memory.

-The RX 5600 XT 8GB GPU and the Intel Core i3-10100 CPU are powerful enough to easily meet the requirements of both the Oculus Rift and the HTC Vive.
-And, for standard gaming, the RX 5600 XT is strong enough to max-out any game you throw at it on a 1080P monitor.
-It will also pair well with a 144Hz FreeSync monitor to give you an incredibly smooth in-game experience in standard gaming.
+The GTX 1660 Super GDDR6 GPU and the Intel Core i5-12400F CPU are powerful enough to easily meet the requirements of the Oculus Rift, the Valve Index, and the HTC Vive.
+And, for standard gaming, the GTX 1660 Super is strong enough to max-out any game you throw at it on a 1080P monitor.
+It will also pair well with a 144Hz monitor to give you an incredibly smooth in-game experience in standard gaming.

 The bottom line is that for just $700 you can land yourself a really solid gaming PC build that will work well for VR-gaming and will serve as a powerful machine for standard gaming, too.